 Oil and Gas/LNG

-• Advising a Japanese utility on conversion of a long-term LNG supply contract from a DES to FOB delivery and various other aspects related to renegotiating a secure LNG supply from the Sakhalin 2 project.
+• Advising a Japanese utility on conversion of a long-term LNG supply contract from a Delivered Ex Ship (DES) to free on board (FOB) delivery and various other aspects related to renegotiating a secure LNG supply from the Sakhalin 2 LNG project.

-• Advising a lenders syndicate on due diligence in respect of project documents between Santos, as operator, and BW Offshore as contractor, in relation to financing of a floating storage and production (FPSO) unit for the Barossa gas field (Australia), including FPSO services agreement, bareboat charter, quiet enjoyment agreement, purchase option agreement and various other project documents.
+• Advising a lenders syndicate on due diligence in respect of project documents between Santos, as operator, and BW Offshore as contractor, in relation to financing of a floating storage and production (FPSO) unit for the Barossa gas field (Australia) to transport gas to the Darwin LNG project, including FPSO services agreement, bareboat charter, quiet enjoyment agreement, purchase option agreement and various other project documents.

-• Advising KOGAS in relation to conditions of use for KOGAS’ LNG terminals in South Korea.
+• Advising KOGAS in relation to liability issues and conditions of use for KOGAS’ LNG terminals in South Korea.

 • Advising Macquarie Bank on various domestic gas sale and gas transportation agreements, responses to regulatory gas inquiries and regulatory issues in relation to physical gas trading on the Australian East Coast.